How to Write an Autobiography: Make Yourself a Literary Hero

 This is a crucial aspect for any kind of storytelling.
 Decide what verb tense you will use before you start writing, and stay consistent throughout the text.
 You can use both past tense or present tense to write about past events.
 However, don’t change the manner of writing in the middle of your essay!

 This is your autobiographical essay, and you write about your own life.
 Use the words “I,” “my,” and “me” without hesitation.
 An autobiography differs from academic writing, where you will avoid personification.
 When you write a personal essay, readers should hear your personal voice, as it is your primordial purpose!

 How to Write an Autobiography: Example Analyzed

 Below, you’ll find an example of an autobiography provided by one of our experienced writers.
 You are welcome to use it as a template for your own autobiography.
 Although you can borrow some ideas about proper structure and writing style, you can’t copy our sample without citing it properly.
 Please, don’t commit plagiarism!
-We believe that you are able to create an autobiography that will be no worse than our autobiography example.
+We believe that you are able to create an autobiography that will be no worse than our autobiography example for high school students.